soltysh/talks/2017/pycon/scenario.md

         --labels=app=text
     oc expose svc/text

-Once the application builds, we should have the backend up and running.
+Once the application builds, we should have the back-end up and running.
 Unfortunately, it looks like it's not working as expected, let's debug what's wrong with our application.
 Click `#1`:

 ![failed deployment](img/failed_deployment.png)